owncloud/ios-sdk/doc/CONFIGURATION.md

 ## Keys

-The key names in the managed configuration dictionary are built from the section ID and the variable name, i.e. a Section ID of `connection` and a variable name of `endpoint-user` results in the key name  `connection.endpoint-user` for use in managed configuration dictionaries.
+The key names in the managed configuration dictionary are built from the section ID and the setting name, i.e. a Section ID of `connection` and a setting name of `endpoint-user` results in the key name  `connection.endpoint-user` for use in managed configuration dictionaries.